YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Also ensure that you adhere to the following rules:

-1. -AFTER is incompatible with -RECOVER or -ROLLBACK; that is -AFTER requires -FORWARD, and only applies to action qualifiers: -EXTRACT, -SHOW, and -VERIFY.
+1. AFTER is incompatible with RECOVER or ROLLBACK; that is AFTER requires FORWARD, and only applies to action qualifiers: EXTRACT, SHOW, and VERIFY.

-2. -APPLY_AFTER_IMAGE is compatible only with -RECOVER, or -ROLLBACK.
+2. APPLY_AFTER_IMAGE is compatible only with RECOVER, or ROLLBACK.

-3. -BACKWARD is incompatible with -FORWARD, -AFTER, -CHECKTN, -NOCHAIN, and -REDIRECT.
+3. BACKWARD is incompatible with FORWARD, AFTER, CHECKTN, NOCHAIN, and REDIRECT.

-4. -[NO]BROKENTRANS is compatible only with -RECOVER, -ROLLBACK, or -EXTRACT.
+4. [NO]BROKENTRANS is compatible only with RECOVER, ROLLBACK, or EXTRACT.

-5. -CHAIN is only compatible with -FORWARD.
+5. CHAIN is only compatible with FORWARD.

-6. -CHECKTN is incompatible with -BACKWARD.
+6. CHECKTN is incompatible with BACKWARD.

-7. -DETAIL is compatible only with -EXTRACT.
+7. DETAIL is compatible only with EXTRACT.

-8. -FETCHRESYNC is only compatible with the -ROLLBACK action in the -BACKWARD direction and is incompatible with RESYNC.
+8. FETCHRESYNC is only compatible with the ROLLBACK action in the BACKWARD direction and is incompatible with RESYNC.

-9. -FORWARD is incompatible with -BACKWARD, -FETCHRESYNC, -LOOKBACK_LIMIT, -ONLINE and -SINCE.
+9. FORWARD is incompatible with BACKWARD, FETCHRESYNC, LOOKBACK_LIMIT, ONLINE and SINCE.

-10. -FULL is compatible only with -EXTRACT, -SHOW, or -VERIFY.
+10. FULL is compatible only with EXTRACT, SHOW, or VERIFY.

-11. -[NO]LOSTTRANS is compatible only with -RECOVER, -ROLLBACK, or -EXTRACT.
+11. [NO]LOSTTRANS is compatible only with RECOVER, ROLLBACK, or EXTRACT.

-12. -REDIRECT is compatible only with -BACKWARD and -RECOVER.
+12. REDIRECT is compatible only with BACKWARD and RECOVER.

-13. -RESYNC is only compatible with the -ROLLBACK action and incompatible with FETCHRESYNC.
+13. RESYNC is only compatible with the ROLLBACK action and incompatible with FETCHRESYNC.

-14. -ROLLBACK is incompatible with -RECOVER, -CHAIN, -CHECKTN, -REDIRECT, time qualifiers of -SHOW except -BEFORE.
+14. ROLLBACK is incompatible with RECOVER, CHAIN, CHECKTN, REDIRECT, time qualifiers of SHOW except BEFORE.

-15. -SINCE is incompatible with -FORWARD.
+15. SINCE is incompatible with FORWARD.

-16. -TRANSACTION is compatible only with -EXTRACT and -SHOW.
+16. TRANSACTION is compatible only with EXTRACT and SHOW.

-17. -USER is compatible only with -EXTRACT and -SHOW.
+17. USER is compatible only with EXTRACT and SHOW.

-18. File list must not be asterisk (*) for -REDIRECT.
+18. File list must not be asterisk (*) for REDIRECT.

-19. File list must be asterisk (*) for -BACKWARD -ROLLBACK; -ROLLBACK -FORWARD accepts a list of journal file names.
+19. File list must be asterisk (*) for BACKWARD ROLLBACK; ROLLBACK FORWARD accepts a list of journal file names.

-20. Journal selection qualifiers are incompatible with -RECOVER, -ROLLBACK, and -VERIFY.
+20. Journal selection qualifiers are incompatible with RECOVER, ROLLBACK, and VERIFY.

-21. If -BEFORE (time-based) and -FETCHRESYNC/-RESYNC (sequence-number-based) are specified in the same MUPIP JOURNAL -ROLLBACK command, the qualifier that corresponds to an earlier database state or point in time prevails.
-For example, -BEFORE prevails when the update corresponding to the sequence number obtained through the -FETCHRESYNC command happened at a later time relative to the -BEFORE qualifier and vice versa.
+21. If BEFORE (time-based) and FETCHRESYNC/RESYNC (sequence-number-based) are specified in the same MUPIP JOURNAL ROLLBACK command, the qualifier that corresponds to an earlier database state or point in time prevails.
+For example, BEFORE prevails when the update corresponding to the sequence number obtained through the FETCHRESYNC command happened at a later time relative to the BEFORE qualifier and vice versa.

-22. -FETCHRESYNC, -ONLINE, and -RSYNC_STRM qualifiers are not compatible with -ROLLBACK -FORWARD.
+22. FETCHRESYNC, ONLINE, and RSYNC_STRM qualifiers are not compatible with ROLLBACK FORWARD.

-For example, MUPIP JOURNAL -EXTRACT=ydb.mjf -FORWARD -DETAIL is a valid command which performs forward processing to extract detailed journal records to ydb.mjf.
-However, MUPIP JOURNAL -EXTRACT -REDIRECT=ydb.dat=test/ydb.dat -FORWARD is an invalid command because -REDIRECT is not compatible with -EXTRACT.
+For example, :code:`mupip journal -extract=ydb.mjl -forward -detail` is a valid command which performs forward processing to extract detailed journal records to ydb.mjf.
+However, :code:`mupip journal -extract -redirect=ydb.dat=test/ydb.dat -forward` is an invalid command because REDIRECT is not compatible with EXTRACT.

 MUPIP JOURNAL manipulates an inactive journal file that is available for exclusive (standalone) use.
 You can transcribe Journal files to tape.
 However, you must always restore them to disk for processing by MUPIP JOURNAL.

 Press CTRL+C to stop JOURNAL processing.
 A JOURNAL command that terminates abnormally by operator action or error produces an incomplete result.
 In this case, the resulting database may be corrupt.
-If you stop a JOURNAL operation by mistake, reissue the command to produce the proper result for -RECOVER (or -ROLLBACK) -BACKWARD.
-For -RECOVER -FORWARD, restore the database from backup and reissue the command.
+If you stop a JOURNAL operation by mistake, reissue the command to produce the proper result for RECOVER (or ROLLBACK) BACKWARD.
+For RECOVER FORWARD, restore the database from backup and reissue the command.

 ++++++++++++++++++++++++++++++++++
 Journal Action Qualifiers